Tharisky/Portfolio/Red Team/Labs/AD Enumeration/report.md

 ## Nework Enumeration via SMB

-From the nma scan, SMB was found to be running on the domain controller and the other hosts
+From the nmap scan, SMB was found to be running on the domain controller and the other hosts
 1. Snb enumeration for the DC: using a tool called smbclient
       a.
 Smbclient on the DC: the command smbclient -L \\\\10.211.11.10\\ we can notice that the smb lsted shares without using anypassword.  there are three non-standard shares that catch  attention: AnonShare, SharedFiles and UserBackups.
    ![image](https://github.com/user-attachments/assets/a6d3a504-952d-46e0-80c5-0d7371cf6ac2)